VkumarStack/CS35L-Notes/README.md

 Linux users should be familiar with some common directories and their usages:
   - **/bin** contains executable programs (this includes commands) that are part of the Linux operating system, such as cp, cat, ls, etc.
   - **/dev** contains *representations* of external devices such as flashdrives, keyboards, etc. and are typically used in programs that need to interact with such devices
+    - **/dev/full** is a special file that is always interpreted as full - writing to it will result in a insufficient space error and reading from it provides an infinite number of zero bytes
+    - **/dev/null** is another special file that will discard anything written to it and will always return an end-of-file on reading
+      - In the context of a shell script, writing to **/dev/null** may be used as a way to check that a command succeeds without storing it in a file or outputting it
+    - **/dev/zero** is another special file that, like **/dev/null** will discard anything written to it.
+However, reading from it will produce an endless stream of null characters
   - **/lib** contains library files essential to the system
   - **/etc** contains system configuration files and initialization scripts
   - **/home** contains the home for the system's root user (administrator)